10 Awesome Reasons to Visit Northern Norway in Winter

 Where to do it in Tromsø: My pick in Tromsø would be Tromsø Outdoor.
 Their 2-hour snowshoe tour has you climbing up and down snowy hills on Tromsøya island, which is really fun.
 (Book a tour here)

-6. Reindeer and Sami culture
+6. Learn about reindeer and Sami culture

 Reindeer at Lyngsfjord Adventures in Northern Norway